ApkalluFalls/apkallufalls.com/Privacy Policy.md

 N.B.
 This document exists to comply with GDPR.
 In simple English: Apkallu Falls does not include analytics or adverts and only uses browser storage to cache data (to make the site run smoother on your computer).
-No identifyable user data is stored by Apkallu Falls itself.
+No personally-identifiable user data is stored by Apkallu Falls itself.

 ---